On the page, we parse misleading political communication into six main categories.

 The Detecting Patterns of Deception page labels, defines and illustrates 32 suspect communication strategies.
 Where applicable, we have included FlackCheck.org’s takedowns of specific messages embodying the identified moves, as well.
 To learn more about our goals for the Detecting Patterns of Deception page, please read Recognizing and Rejecting Patterns of Deception.

 Click here to see an overview of the Patterns of Deception categories.
 To send us feedback on the site, including suggested new categories or examples, or to recommend ways to improve the site, click here.

 FlackCheck.org is the political literacy companion site to the award-winning FactCheck.org.
-The site provides resources designed to help viewers recognize flaws in arguments in general and political ads in particular.
-Video resources point out deception and incivility in political rhetoric.
-A special section called Engage features a moderated, online discussion of civics-related current events.
+We provide resources to help students recognize flaws in arguments in general and political ads in particular.